Flo-CS/whats-in-my-fridge/Project/Project.md

 - User can see stats about products
 - User can see some info about his account
 - User can modify a product quantity on the card in the home view, when he hold the button for one second, change the quantity else change the subdivision, except for products without subdivision
-- User can see an history of what he did
+- User can see an history of what he did (later)
 # Server
 ## Database & stored info
 ### Choices